-and equally to men
+67%say women are treated fairly and equally to men

 47%would recommend to other women

 After having a child, there is some support (like nursing rooms and the option of coming back part time for 12 weeks) but mostly you are expected to jump back in and be treated like everyone else.
 I think this is okay, but you should know that is the expectation.
 A big negative, during your maternity leave they force you to completely drain your sick leave (not PTO) before taking time off unpaid.
 It left me (and every other mother here since that became the policy) with zero sick days. with a new child that is going to get sick.